Pat O'Connor (racing driver)

-Pat O'Connor (October 9, 1928 – May 30, 1958) was an American racecar driver.
+Patrick James O'Connor (October 9, 1928 – May 30, 1958) was an American racecar driver.
 He was killed in a 15-car pileup, after sustaining a fatal head injury after rolling his car and catching fire on the first lap of the 1958 Indianapolis 500.

 Champ Car

 O'Connor competed in 36 races in his champ car career.
 He took his first win in 1956 at Darlington Raceway.
 In 1957, he won the pole position for the Indianapolis 500 and he finished eighth.
 Later in the year, he won at Trenton Speedway.

 He was on the cover of Sports Illustrated in May 1958 (one week before the race), adding to the legend of the Sports Illustrated Cover Jinx.